Reporters lauded for their work on prison conditions, refugees’ access to health and SA’s road to a sugar tax.

 Journalists from the Mail & Guardian and Bhekisisa the M&G’s Centre for Health Journalism took home top prizes on Friday as part of the annual health journalism awards.

-Bhekisisa senior multimedia journalist Demelza Bush took home top honours in the video category for their documentary on conditions for those awaiting trial at Cape Town’s Pollsmoor Prison.
+Bhekisisa senior multimedia journalist Dylan Bush took home top honours in the video category for their documentary on conditions for those awaiting trial at Cape Town’s Pollsmoor Prison.
 The 9-minute documentary exposed how chronic overcrowding at the prison has sparked a tuberculosis epidemic in the correctional facility.

 Former Bhekisisa reporter Ina Skosana won in the category of best feature writing for her work on refugees’ struggle for healthcare in South Africa.
 The three-part series looked at what refugees leave behind and what awaits them when they’ve found their second home.